Student Complaints and Grievances

 - then Dean of School the course is taught in

-Complete complaint form.
+If informal resolution is unsuccessful, complete complaint form.
 Formal complaints will be treated as anonymous, as appropriate.

 Academic Department Offices or Resource Area